SciRuby/sciruby.com/source/_posts/2016-11-17-categorical-data-support.markdown

 In a similar manner Gnuplot and Gruff also supports plotting of categorical variables.

 An additional work I did was to add Gruff with Daru.
-Now one do plotting of vectors and dataframes also using Gruff.
+Now one can plot vectors and dataframes also using Gruff.

 See more notebooks on visualizing categorical data with Daru [here](http://nbviewer.jupyter.org/github/SciRuby/sciruby-notebooks/tree/master/Data%20Analysis/Plotting/).

-#### Regression support for categorical data
+#### Regression with categorical data

-Now categorical data is supported in the regression in Statsample and Statsample-GLM.
+Now categorical data is supported in multiple linear regression and generalized linear models (GLM) in [Statsample](https://github.com/SciRuby/statsample) and [Statsample-GLM](https://github.com/SciRuby/statsample-glm).

-Also there has been formual language introduced (like used in R and Patsy) to ease the task of regression.
+A new formula language (like that used in R or [Patsy](https://github.com/pydata/patsy)) has been introduced to ease the task of specifying regressions.

 Now there's no need to manually create a dataframe for regression.